LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/programming-languages.rst

 .. note::

-   Forutnately, we do not need to worry about binary or hexadecimal code to make our programs work!
+   Fortunately, we do not need to worry about binary or hexadecimal code to make our programs work!

 Languages